Stay interviews can help your company retain its best employees in today’s dog-eat-dog talent acquisition market.

 While they share some common goals, a stay interview is the opposite of an exit interview in that it gathers insights from employees who are staying in their jobs rather than leaving them.

-Typically held with high-performing employees, stay interviews are conducted with the goal of learning what motivates the individual to come to work each day, what they enjoy about their job and what they might change to improve the organization.
-Stay interviews are an opportunity to discover what the company is doing right and where it can make improvements that will help with retention, but they’re also a valuable tool in building trust with the company’s most valued workers.
+Typically held with high-performing employees, stay interviews are conducted to learn what motivates the individual to come to work each day, what they enjoy about their job, and what they might change to improve the organization.
+Stay interviews are an opportunity to discover what the company is doing right and where it can make improvements that will help with retention.
+They’re also a valuable tool in building trust with the company’s most valued workers.

 One important thing to understand about stay interviews is that their primary purpose is not to prevent employees from leaving (although lower turnover can be one of the secondary benefits of implementing them).
 Rather, stay interviews are an intelligence-gathering mission meant to help you fine-tune your talent retention strategy.